sensu/sensu-docs-legacy/0.9/installing_sensu.md

 #### Create Directories for conf.d and ssl

-It's recommended you use the default install directory C:\opt\sensu.
+It is recommended you use the default install directory C:\opt\sensu.
 You can locate them elsewhere if you choose, just remember to modify your config files appropriately.

 Create these directories with the Command Prompt or Windows Explorer.